Eka Pada Uttana Padasana: Enhancing Balance and Stability Through Yoga

-Eka Pada Uttana Padasana or One Raised Leg Pose
+Eka Pada Uttana Padasana One Raised Leg Pose

 English Name(s)